25 June 2026

 Grant of Probate

 This is a legal document that empowers someone to deal with the deceased’s estate once they have died, which affords that person the legal power to step into the shoes of the deceased, often giving them the ability to sell property, access bank accounts, settle any outstanding debts and liabilities, and pay beneficiaries.
-This document is obtained by the named executor in the deceased’s will, if they had one, and can be more than one person.
-The executor of someone’s estate can apply to the Probate Registry for a Grant of Probate, who will charge an administration fee of £215 for processing the application.
-If there is any Inheritance Tax payable on the deceased’s estate, this will need to be dealt with prior to the issue of the Grant of Probate.
+This document is obtained by the named executor in the deceased’s Will, if they had one, and can be more than one person.
+The executor of someone’s estate can apply to the Probate Registry for a Grant of Probate, which will charge an administration fee for processing the application.
+If there is any Inheritance Tax payable on the deceased’s estate, this will need to be dealt with before the issue of the Grant of Probate.

 Letters of Administration

-If the deceased died without a will, they are said to have died ‘intestate’.
-With this, a Grant of Probate cannot be granted by the Probate Registry, and instead the Letters of Administration will be required.
-This is governed by the rules of intestacy, and there is a set list of priority in terms of who is entitled to administer an intestate estate, which are:
+If the deceased died without a Will, they are said to have died ‘intestate’.
+With this, a Grant of Probate cannot be granted by the Probate Registry, and instead, the Letters of Administration will be required.
+This is governed by the rules of intestacy, and there is a set list of priorities in terms of who is entitled to administer an intestate estate, which are:

 1. The surviving spouse or civil partner,